 International Women’s Day Colors and Their Significance

-Internationally, purple is considered as the color to symbolise Women’s Day.
-Historically, purple was the color that symbolised justice and dignity, and now it is employed to represent women.
+Internationally, purple is considered the colour to symbolise Women’s Day.
+Historically, purple was the colour that symbolised justice and dignity, and now it is employed to represent women.
 Green is also used as it is a symbol of hope.

 The trending hashtags #WomensDay can be used on Twitter and Instagram.
 On Instagram, this hashtag currently has around three million posts.